Crazz-Zaac/computer-vision-experiments/README.md

 ## To Do
 Order by priority!
+* Log Config in log file as well.
 * Make trainer as abstract as possible.
 And inherit it on each notebook.
 * How to handle image/label pair in dataset?
 * Handling model predict and postprocess.